Great Shrubs for Shady Gardens in the Mid-Atlantic Region

 Compact, Buxus sempervirens 'Suffruticosa' (Boxwood) is a small, slow-growing, broadleaf evergreen shrub with a soft and lush foliage of ovate, fairly glossy leaves, up to 1 in. long (2 cm).
 Tough, hardy and easy to grow, this dwarf Boxwood provides color year-round, as well as form, texture and contrast to its companion plants.

 Prized for its attractive and sweetly scented winter blooms, Chimonanthus praecox 'Grandiflorus' (Wintersweet) is a vigorous, medium-sized, deciduous shrub which adds beauty and fragrance to the garden when most plants lie dormant.
 In mid-late winter, a profusion of small, highly fragrant, bowl-shaped, waxy butter-yellow flowers with purple centers appear on the naked branches.
 They may last until early spring, depending on the winter temperatures.
-Bushy, this upright, vase-shaped flowering shrub enjoys a slightly arching habit and sports shiny lanceolate, dark green leaves which warm up to yellow in fall.
+Bushy, this upright, vase-shaped flowering shrub has a slightly arching habit and sports shiny lanceolate, dark green leaves which warm up to yellow in fall.

 A truly beautiful shrub with distinctive, bright pink, bottlebrush-like, flower spikes, delightfully fragrant and long-lasting (up to six weeks) in mid-late summer.
 It also provides great fall color with its lustrous dark green leaves turning glowing yellow.
 More compact than the species, this hardy shrub should be planted near a patio to enjoy its extremely fragrant summer blooms.
 Insect and disease-resistant, its flowers attract butterflies and hummingbirds.

 Adding a pop of vibrant color in the snowy, dull months of winter, Cornus sericea (Red Osier Dogwood) is a medium-sized ornamental shrub with incredible appeal.
-Rapidly-growing, adaptable to most soils including wet soils, it enjoys spectacular decorative features : stunning fall color, attractive berries, vibrant red or golden stems and sometimes a lovely variegated summer foliage.
+Rapidly-growing, adaptable to most soils including wet soils, it features spectacular decorative features : stunning fall color, attractive berries, vibrant red or golden stems and sometimes a lovely variegated summer foliage.
 A spectacular addition in the garden for most seasons, Red Osier Dogwood certainly adds a WOW! to a winter landscape.

 Prized for its delicate fragrant blooms, Corylopsis pauciflora (Buttercup Winterhazel) is a slow-growing medium-sized deciduous shrub of great interest year around.
 In late winter to early spring, a profusion of scented, pale primrose yellow, bell-shaped flowers in short drooping racemes appear on the naked branches.
 They persist for several weeks and offer a lovely floral display.
 After flowering, small, ovate, bright green leaves, bronze when young, emerge for the summer and warm up to yellow in fall.
-Enjoying a spreading habit, this multi-stemmed, flowering shrub is so dense that it is almost impossible to see through, even in winter.
+Featuring a spreading habit, this multi-stemmed, flowering shrub is so dense that it is almost impossible to see through, even in winter.

 Prized for its brilliant variegated foliage, Daphne × burkwoodii 'Carol Mackie' (Daphne) is a small, rounded, semi-evergreen shrub with delightfully fragrant clusters of pale pink flowers in late spring.
 Persisting well into winter, the foliage of oblong, gray-green leaves, 2 in. long (5 cm), is adorned by striking, golden margins that mature to creamy-white.
 Fluttering above the foliage, the blossoms give way to tiny red fruits in fall.
 A compact and highly ornamental flowering shrub that is perfect for small gardens.